 - The TexShare card is designed as a service to offer your patrons, not as a card to be distributed automatically to all registered users.

 Do TexShare Cards Expire?

 - Each TexShare card must include an expiration date, which cannot exceed one year from the date of issuance, however it may be for a shorter period.

 - Your library is responsible for the use of the card by the TexShare borrower until the expiration date listed on the card.

-How Do I Check Out Materials to a Visiting Patron with a TexShare Card?
+How Do I Check Out Materials to a Visiting Patron with a TexShare Card issued by another library?

-Visiting patrons with TexShare Cards must also present a photo ID (driver's license, Texas ID, college ID, etc).
+Visiting patrons with TexShare Cards issued by other libraries must also present a photo ID (driver's license, Texas ID, college ID, etc).
 Check the expiration date on the card.
 Most libraries will then either 1) issue the patron one of their own library cards with a TexShare borrower designation; or 2) validate the TexShare card with a barcode and enter information on the user into the computer.